Richard Towa

 Richard Towa (born 16 November 1969) is a Cameroonian professional manager and former footballer.
-He most recently managed I-League club Gokulam Kerala.
+He currently manages Elite One club Colombe Sportive du Dja.

 Playing career

 He played 13 matches for the Cameroon and helped them qualify for the 1990 FIFA World Cup, but did not participate due to an injury.

 Managerial career

 In January 2018, he signed a contract to become manager of Dragon Club.
 He left in September 2018 to become new manager of Feutcheu FC.
 In April 2019, he resigned as manager of Feutcheu FC.
 On 5 December 2019, he was named new manager of Union Douala.

 On 5 July 2022, Indian I-League defending champion Gokulam Kerala officially announced that they roped in Towa as their new head coach.
 He left by mutual consent on 26 December 2022 with the club in 4th place.

+In November 2023, Towa became the manager of Elite One club Colombe Sportive du Dja.